rdkcentral/tasecureapi/UsageModel.md

 sequentially and may block other calls to the SecAPI 3 TA using the same session.

 Examples of Secure Application TAs include:
-* Widevine v16 DRM TA.
+* Widevine v17 DRM TA.
-* PlayReady 4.4 DRM TA.
+* PlayReady 4.6 DRM TA.
+* FairPlay DRM TA.
 * Any other future TA that needs access to SecAPI 3.